 Hardware & Electricity: A computer with a power-outlet nearby so students can work without interruption for the day.

-Supportive Grown Up: An available adult to support their learning and technology needs.
+Supportive Grown Up: An available adult to support their live learning and technology needs, as well as assist with submissions of assignments during independent work time.

 Age-Appropriate Academic Habits: Ability to focus on computer-based work for 30-45 minutes at a time.

-Scholar Engagement and Participation: Consistent class attendance and turning in work on time at a high quality of care and academic ability.
+Scholar Engagement and Participation: Consistent class attendance and participation Monday through Thursday for live learning, as well as attendance at small group reading and tutoring sessions during additional times of the day.
+Capability to turn in work on time at a high quality of care and academic ability.

 Families are responsible for providing their own laptop and access to high-speed internet, and we recommend headphones depending on the student’s environment.
 Families are also responsible for Scholar Supplies, Classical to Keep (literature books), and Student Success Kits that are sold through the academy.